emreboga/sudoku/README.md

 # Sudoku
 This repo represents a full front-end implementation of Sudoku game.
-For details on Sudoku please refer to http://en.wikipedia.org/wiki/Sudoku
+For more information about Sudoku please refer to http://en.wikipedia.org/wiki/Sudoku

 ## How to run
 The product code has been deployed to github pages branch.
 Please open the below link to play the game: